carolynvs/drakespec/purpose-and-goals.md

 ### It's _Not_ a Build Tool

-It is, perhaps, too easy to mistake certain implementations of the drakespec (devdrake in particular) as a "build tool."
+It is, perhaps, too easy to mistake certain drakespec-compliant software products (devdrake in particular) as a "build tool."
 The drake "origin story" can both confirm the ease with which this mistake can be made-- because the drakespec authors once made the same mistake themselves-- and can also dispel any confusion regarding this matter.

 The concept that evolved into the drakespec was born among Go developers who were consumate Docker and `make` users with a strong preference for isolating